biggestT/-G-It/docs/PROTOTYPE.md

 ###JSON
 Json data could be generated as well to accomodate many possible different third party clients.
 How should they authenticate themselves?

-###Workflow

->Git is fundamentally
-a content-addressable filesystem.
->
->at the core of Git is a simple key-value data store.
->
->[plumbing commands] aren’t meant to be used manually on the command line, but rather to be used as building blocks for new tools and custom scripts.

->Pro Git